|

 Compares

-novels by Franz Grillparzer, Karl Spindler,
+novels by Franz Grillparzer, Karl Spindler, and Wilhelm Hauff

-and Wilhelm Hauff with their source, Scott's
+with their source, Scott's Ivanhoe,

-Ivanhoe, revealing how they employed Jewish figures
+revealing how they employed Jewish figures to resolve, symbolically,

 conflicts of identity within the 'native' community.
+Although

-Although these authors all promote, to varying degrees,
+these authors all promote, to varying degrees, an ethos of tolerance

-an ethos of tolerance and Enlightenment toward Jews
+and Enlightenment toward Jews and Jewishness, their narratives

-their narratives also endorse the exclusion, indeed
+also endorse the exclusion, indeed expulsion of Jews from fictionally

 Cheape,

-Hugh, Trevor
+Hugh, Trevor Cowie, and Colin

-Scott, the Abbotsford Collection, and the National Museums of
+and the National Museums of Scotland', in Abbotsford and Sir

-2003), pp. 49-89.
+pp. 49-89.

 Provides

-a survey a) of objects in the National
+a survey a) of objects in the

-b) of Scottish archaeological
+writings b) of Scottish archaeological material that belonged

-material that belonged to Scott and is now in the Museums'
+to Scott and is now in the Museums' collections, and c) of historical

-of the Society
+artefacts in the collection of the Society

 of Antiquaries of Scotland, from which Scott drew inspiration